How to Write a Resume Employers Will Notice

-It’s also important to note that online job applications are often sorted through software called an applicant tracking system.
+It is also important to note that online job applications are often sorted through software called an applicant tracking system.
 This software scans resumes and cover letters for relevant experience, skills and other keywords so that qualified candidates are easy for employers to identify.
 Employers will use those same keywords when they proactively search for candidates on Indeed Resume.
-By ensuring you match your resume to what employers might be searching for, you’ll increase your chances of being discovered.
+By ensuring you match your resume to what employers might be searching for, you will increase your chances of being discovered.

-Follow the below guidelines to write a resume that’s easy for employers to find and read.
+Follow the below guidelines to write a resume that is easy for employers to find and read.

-- Read job descriptions closely to identify required skills and experience.
+Read job descriptions closely to identify required skills and experience.
 You may want to make a list of the requirements you see.
-Refer back to this list as you’re writing your resume.
+Refer back to this list as you are writing your resume.
 If you have these skills, list them prominently (more tips on this below).
-If you don’t meet the exact requirements, list your related or similar skills.
+If you do not meet the exact requirements, list your related or similar skills.
 For example, if a job description asks for three to five years of experience and you have two years, write “2+ years of experience in (your job or industry).”
-If you don’t have the required skills and experience, you may want to refine your job search to find a good match.
+If you do not have the required skills and experience, you may want to refine your job search to find a good match.

-For most resumes, it’s best to keep it to two pages maximum.
-Carefully consider if everything you’ve included is necessary.
+For most resumes, it is best to keep it to two pages maximum.
+Carefully consider if everything you have included is necessary.

 Beginning your resume with a headline or resume summary statement (sometimes known as a resume objective) is one way to clearly callout your most relevant qualifications.